matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 the following default push rules are proposed.

-Each rule should be a [default underride rule](https://spec.matrix.org/latest/client-server-api/#default-underride-rules), since it can't be a content rule and should be overridden when setting a room to mentions only.
+Each rule should be a [default underride rule](https://spec.matrix.org/latest/client-server-api/#default-underride-rules), since it isn't a content rule and should be overridden when setting a room to mentions only.
 They should be placed just before `.m.rule.message` in the list.
 This ensures you get notified for replies to threads you're interested in.
 The actions are the same as for `.m.rule.message` and `m.rule.encrypted`.

-Note that an encrypted form of these rules are not needed since relation information and metadata required for it to function is not encrypted.
+Note that an encrypted form of these rules are not needed since the relation information and metadata required for these rules to function is not encrypted.

 #### Threaded replies to the user's message